Cfg-data/Education-Data-n-Trends/README.md

 - Creating a table for countries and for years separately, to relate all tables to each other
 - Aggregating data from existing tables into a full table with only the chosen list of countries

+---

+### Streamlit App Development:

+1. Decided on a schematic for the app
+2. Created a Jupyter notebook for function aggregation and to keep things organized
+3. Set up the necessary folders for project structure
+4. Started creating functions for the app
+5. Tested the app at multiple stages
+6. Created pages for the app
+7. Conducted repeated testing at each step of development
+8. Continued proceeding with the EDA
+9. Decided to create an MD file to make it easier to import information into the EDA page
+10. Created an EDA page in the app
+11. Imported information into the app in phases
+12. Tested the app between each phase of information import

 ## License

 This project is based on publicly available data from UNDATA.
 Please refer to the [UN Data Usage Policy](https://data.un.org/Usage.aspx) for licensing and attribution information.